ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 title:  "Alternating direction method of multipliers and Robust PCA"
 date:   2021-03-15
 categories: [mathematics]
-tags: ['machine learning', 'Mathematica', 'mathematics', 'statistics']
+tags: ['machine learning', 'Mathematica', 'mathematics', 'optimization', 'statistics']
 description: An introduction on the Alternating Direction of Method Multipliers and how it can be applied to Robust PCA
 ---